 Unter den Linden is one of the most important arterial roads in the centre of Berlin and is the ideal starting point for getting to know the city.
-The magnificent boulevard in Mitte is the venerable heart of Berlin and takes you from the Brandenburg Gate to the Schlossbrücke and the Berliner Dom.
+The magnificent boulevard in Mitte is the venerable heart of Berlin and takes you from the Brandenburg Gate to the Schlossbrücke and the new Humboldt Forum.
 Strolling along the 1.5 km long road, you pass numerous important buildings such as the Humboldt University and the Staatsoper, and landmarks such as the Neue Wache and the Zeughaus.
 The boulevard also boasts restaurants, cafés and shops.

 The history of the boulevard Unter den Linden

 The street, known commonly as die Linden (after the lime trees that once lined it) is the oldest boulevard in Berlin, but originally it was nothing more than a bridle path.
 From 1573, it led from the Stadtschloss to Lietzow, which was later renamed Charlottenburg after Queen Sophie Charlotte, and then on to Spandau.
 The first lime trees were planted in 1647.
 After 1701, as royal power grew, the road was continually improved and impressive new architecture was built.
 This was the work of Frederick the Great, who had it upgraded to a magnificent boulevard.
 That’s why there is an equestrian statue of “der Alte Fritz” at the eastern end of the street.